 “James is unique because he had an inpatient knee replacement years before, and going through this process of having an outpatient knee replacement, he thought it was a lot better for him,” Dr. Reuss continues.
 “He enjoyed the success and says that his most recent knee replacement is doing better than the one he had done years ago, so he should continue to improve.”

-Recovery After Total Knee Replacement Surgery
+What is Recovery Like After Total Knee Replacement Surgery?

 Medical sources affirm that 90% of patients who undergo total knee arthroplasty have considerably less pain afterward.
 And studies show that 85% of artificial knees continue to function well after 20 years.